Periphery (band)

 Periphery is an American progressive metal band that was formed in Washington, D.C., in 2005.
 Their musical style has been described as progressive metal, djent, and progressive metalcore.
 They are considered one of the pioneers of the djent movement within progressive metal.
 They have also received a Grammy nomination.
 The band consists of vocalist Spencer Sotelo, guitarists Misha Mansoor, Mark Holcomb, Jake Bowen, and drummer Matt Halpern.

-Since their self-titled debut, the band has released an additional six albums: Periphery II: This Time It's Personal, the double album Juggernaut: Alpha and Omega, Periphery III: Select Difficulty, Periphery IV: Hail Stan and Periphery V: Djent Is Not a Genre.
+The band has released eight studio albums: their self-titled debut, Periphery II: This Time It's Personal, the double album Juggernaut: Alpha and Omega, Periphery III: Select Difficulty, Periphery IV: Hail Stan, Periphery V: Djent Is Not a Genre and A Pale White Dot.
 They have also released two EPs: Icarus EP and Clear.
 All Periphery material is self-produced by the members of the band.

 History

-Formation and early line-up changes (2005-2009)
+Formation and early line-up changes (2005–2009)

 Periphery was formed in 2005 by guitarist Misha Mansoor, who slowly gained a reputation on the Internet via a regularly updated Soundclick account, the Meshuggah and John Petrucci forums, and the sevenstring.org message boards.
 Before and during Periphery's tenure in the metal scene, Mansoor developed a reputation for doing his own audio production, the majority of which was performed with a home computer and a Pod XT.
 Mansoor has continued to update his personal project, Bulb, often transferring songs between the two projects.
 Mansoor also continues to be involved in a number of other musical projects, including Haunted Shores, Four Seconds Ago, and Of Man Not of Machine.

 Periphery went through a number of lineup changes during its early history.
 Originally, Misha played drums and guitar in the band, but began scoping out local talent and found local drummer Jason S. Berlin, and then switched permanently to guitar.
 Berlin was planning to pursue interests in Los Angeles and was replaced upon departure by Travis Orbin.
 Between 2005 and 2009, Periphery worked with vocalists Jake Veredika, Casey Sabol and Chris Barretto, gradually moving from a Meshuggah-influenced sound to a more ambient, melodic sound, with a focus on innovative production.

 Periphery has toured extensively since 2008, supporting artists including DevilDriver, Dream Theater, Emmure, Veil of Maya, Animals as Leaders, God Forbid, Darkest Hour, The Dillinger Escape Plan, Fear Factory, Between the Buried and Me, and Fair to Midland.